-Memorandum of Understanding (MOU): For applicants other than LWIAs, an MOU must be developed and signed by the applicant and LWIA or other qualified organization that outlines the roles and responsibilities related to recruitment, eligibility determination, enrollment, and performance requirements and strategies.
-Attach Partnership Agreements (as opposed to Letters of Support) with all key partners detailing entity information and contact information, responsibilities, functions, and integration.
+Memorandum of Understanding (MOU): For applicants other than LWIAs, for projects that intend to provide services to individuals, the application must include an MOU signed by the applicant and LWIA or other qualified organization that outlines the roles and responsibilities related to recruitment, eligibility determination, enrollment, and performance requirements and strategies.
+Attach MOUs (as opposed to Letters of Support) with all key partners detailing the organization name, address, contact information, responsibilities, functions, and how these will be integrated into the project.